newrelic/newrelic-ocoe-launch-pad/docs/sections/account/account.md

 Here you can find information regarding the New Relic account and discover how to onboard to the platform.

 ## Request access to New Relic
-> TODO:  Explain the your user access request process.
+> TODO:  Explain your user access request process.

 To request access to New Relic... **[add your process here]**